Stress Urinary Incontinence Chattanooga TN

 Stress Urinary Incontinence (SUI) involves the leakage of urine that occurs when you cough, sneeze, lift, exercise or even bend over.
 These types of activities increase the pressure in the abdomen, forcing urine out of the bladder.
 It often results from weakness of the muscles supporting the bladder and urethra, including the pelvic floor muscles and the external sphincter muscle.

-SUI is not the same as Overactive Bladder (OAB) in which urine leakage occurs with a sudden, uncontrollable urge to urinate.
+Stress Urinary Incontinence is not the same as Overactive Bladder (OAB) in which urine leakage occurs with a sudden, uncontrollable urge to urinate.
 However, many people experience both Overactive Bladder and Stress Urinary Incontinence.

 Stress Urinary Incontinence occurs in both men and women and can affect people of all ages.
 It is more common in women after pregnancy and childbirth, but there are many causes that contribute to its development, including smoking, obesity, heredity and previous surgeries.
 It is more common in men after certain surgeries, such as on the prostate.